lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 Nevertheless, fern phytochromes have a similar structure and, as in the case of PHYB in Arabidopsis, may sense temperature as well as red/FR light by thermal reversion from the Pfr into Pr state [@Legris2017; @Klose2020]: initiation of fern, liverwort and bryophyte sporangia is reported as dependent on temperature and photoperiod [@Labouriau1958; @Benson-Evans1961; @Nishihama2015].
 Moreover, thermal reversion of phytochromes from some cyanobacteria was described in vitro as early as 1997 [@Yeh1997].
 Therefore, if FR induces IS in _A. filiculoides_, then differing temperature regimes combined with light quality changes may yet induce IS in the Anzali ferns.
-Anzali ferns were not _A. filiculoides_ but related to species from Uruguay and Southern Brazil which did not cluster with the bulk of the _A. caroliniana_ species (Figure 2), and did not have the single-celled papillae described for _A. caroliniana_ [@Pereira2006](Supplementary Figure S3).
+Anzali ferns were not _A. filiculoides_ but related to species from Uruguay and Southern Brazil which did not cluster with the bulk of the _A. caroliniana_ species (+@fig:fig6_2), and did not have the single-celled papillae described for _A. caroliniana_ [@Pereira2006](Supplementary Figure S3).
 More work is needed to verify whether these south American strains represent a new species of Azolla.
 The phylogenetic position of the Anzali accession analyzed here was consistent with observations of several distinct-looking Azolla in the Anzali lagoon [@Farahpour-Haghani2017], and suggests that not only _A. filiculoides_ may have been released as nitrogen biofertilizer.